-The key conspirators were William and Wilson Law, Austin Cowles, Francis and Chauncey Higbee, Robert and Charles Foster, John A. Hicks 11 and his brother, and two merchants by the name of Finche and Rollinson.
+The key conspirators were William and Wilson Law, Austin Cowles, Francis and Chauncey Higbee, Robert and Charles Foster, John A. Hicks 11 and his brother, and two merchants named Finche and Rollinson.
 12 The conspirators sought to enlist others who were also disaffected to join them in the conspiracy.
 A series of meetings would be held to commit the conspirators to action.